neon-jungle/wagtail-birdsong/README.rst

     BIRDSONG_ACTIVATION_TEMPLATE = 'activate.html'

-For example, if you want to change the activation email you should create your new template in your app's templates directory e.g. under ``mail/activation_email.html`` and then change the relevant setting:
+For example, if you want to change the activation email you can create your new template in your app's templates directory e.g. under ``your_app/templates/mail/activation_email.html`` and then change the relevant setting:

 ``base.py``